wallarm/product-documentation/docs/latest/api-discovery/exploring.md

     * The **Changes since** filter goes to the `Lask week` state, which means:

         * From the presented endpoints, the `New` and `Changed` within this period will obtain corresponding [marks](#tracking-changes-in-api)
-        * Additionally, endpoints `Deleted` within this period will be displayed
+        * Additionally, endpoints `Unused` within this period will be displayed

-    See [this example](api-discovery-track-changes.md#example) to understand what API Discovery displays by default.
+    See [this example](track-changes.md#example) to understand what API Discovery displays by default.

     You can manually select other time periods to be covered.

     **Sorting and grouping**

     By default, endpoints are sorted by host/endpoint names (and grouped by hosts).
 If you sort by **Hits** or **Risk**, grouping goes away - to get back to the default, click hosts/endpoint column again.

-## Exploring API inventory

 ### Distinguish external and internal APIs